Cache

 and--free-space-ratio

-Cache size (in MiB, default to 102400) and minimum ratio of free size (default 0.2).
-Both parameters is able to control cache size, if any of the two criteria is met, JuiceFS Client will reduce cache usage in a LRU manner.
+Cache size (in MiB, default to 102400) and minimum ratio of free size (default 0.1).
+Both parameters is able to control cache size, if any of the two criteria is met, client will evict cache using the simple 2-random strategy, i.e. randomly pick 2 blocks, and drop the one with an earlier access time.
+Under most real world scenarios, the overall outcome is similar to LRU algorithm, while random-2 comes with lower overhead.

 Actual cache size may exceed configured value, because it is difficult to calculate the exact disk space taken by cache.
 Currently, JuiceFS takes the sum of all cached objects sizes using a minimum 4 KiB size, which is often different from the result of